gavruskin/lab/_posts/2018-03-26-postdoc-jobs.md

 categories: jobs
 ---

+We are thrilled to announce that we will soon start a formal search for new lab members!
-Applications are invited for a postdoctoral position at the [Biological Data Science lab](http://lab.gavruskin.com) within the [Department of Computer Science](http://www.cs.otago.ac.nz/), [University of Otago](http://www.otago.ac.nz/).
+These will include all levels, from interns to postdocs, but in this post we wish to talk about how to become the inaugural postdoc at the [Biological Data Science lab](http://lab.gavruskin.com) within the [Department of Computer Science](http://www.cs.otago.ac.nz/), [University of Otago](http://www.otago.ac.nz/).

-This is a full-time fixed-term position.
-The initial contract will be for one year, with a possibility of extension depending on mutual interest.
-In exceptional cases, a different initial term can be negotiated.
+On the practical side of things, we will be offering a one year fixed-term position in the first instance, but we are also quite flexible and the final offer will be tailored to the successful applicant.
 The appointment will be made at the Postdoctoral Fellow or Research Fellow [level](http://www.otago.ac.nz/humanresources/working-at-otago/salaries-and-payments/pay-scales/index.html), depending on experience.
-Depending on the applications received, we might make several appointments.

 The successful candidate will have a PhD in mathematics, computer science, statistics, bioinformatics, or a related area.
 The work will be carried out in beautiful Dunedin, the gateway to New Zealand’s most magnificent region of Otago.

-The details of the project and related information as as follows.
+Now, the interesting part.
+At our lab, you will be presented with a unique opportunity to chose from a variety of interdisciplinary projects the one (or more!) that suites you best, build and expand your network of collaborators, and move your science to the next level.
+Read on to learn about things that we find exciting at our lab and feel free to suggest more!

 Evolutionary analysis of large molecular sequence data is widely employed throughout modern biology, medicine, and pharmacology.
 Thanks to next generation sequencing technologies, thousands of whole genome sequences are constantly produced at low cost.